-It is just about baking season and I thought I would take the opportunity this Tuesday Tip Day to explain the differences between puff, shortcrust & filo doughs.
+It is just about baking season and I thought I would take the opportunity to explain the differences between puff, shortcrust, and filo doughs.

 Butter Puff Pastry

-Is pastry made with butter instead of the vegetable oil and no sugar.
+Butter puff pastry is made with butter instead of the vegetable oil and has no sugar.
 Whether you use normal puff pastry or butter puff pastry is entirely a matter of personal preference.

 Sweet Puff Pastry

-Although it is typically used for savory fillings it can be a good flavor balance to very sweet fillings as well.
+Although it is typically used for savory fillings, plain shortcrust can be a good flavor balance to very sweet fillings as well.

-Is a sweetened shortcrust pastry, but is more like a biscuit dough because the butter and sugar are beaten together before the flour and liquid are added.
-The word sablee means sandy or grainy and tat times ground almonds are added to it to add even more texture.
+Pate sablee is a sweetened shortcrust pastry, but is more like a biscuit dough because the butter and sugar are beaten together before the flour and liquid are added.
+The word sablee means sandy or grainy and at times ground almonds are added to it to add even more texture.